KaushalSoniii/Vision-Pro/README.md

 ## Features

 - **Responsive Design**: The website is designed to be fully responsive and optimized for various screen sizes and devices.
-- **Canvas Animation**: Utilizes HTML5 Canvas for dynamic and interactive animations, providing a visually appealing user experience.
+- **Canvas Animation**: Utilizes HTML5 Canvas for dynamic and interactive animations, providing a visually appealing user experience
 - **Customizable**: Easy to customize and extend to fit your specific requirements or preferences.

 ## Usage